-Provide expert care for victims of violence.
+Provide expert care for victims of violence as a forensic nurse.

 Crime rates in the U.S. fluctuate, but the demand for forensic nursing professionals keeps growing.
 This emerging field prepares you to be a clinical expert who can lead teams and provide optimal nursing care for patients when their health care needs intersect with the legal system.

 As a forensic nurse, you’ll be at the forefront in providing compassionate care, collecting evidence and collaborating with legal teams.
 Duquesne’s forensic nursing degree will also equip you with the knowledge to serve as an expert witness in the court system.

 It can be hard for victims of violence and abuse to seek treatment.
 It’s a very difficult time in their lives.
 They need a trained trauma-informed health professional who understands what they’re going through and can provide comfort as well as treatment.

 Victims of sexual assault, intimate partner violence, neglect or other forms of intentional injury will trust you to be an advocate for them while you’re administering care.
 It will be your responsibility to collect evidence and consult with legal authorities before providing facts and expert testimony to apprehend or prosecute perpetrators.
 You’ll play a vital role in both our health care and criminal justice systems because your expertise blends nursing, science and the legal system.

 Position yourself as a leader in the fight against violent crime.

 - Emergency departments

 - Urgent care centers